rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 Note that now the `theme` key (or whatever they're called in TOML) is not a single string anymore, but an… array?
 Again, whatever they're called in TOML.
 This is cool from Hugo's side, but {{< pkg "blogdown" >}} doesn't seem to like it, at least `blogdown::serve_site` and `blogdown::build_site(..., run_hugo = TRUE)` seem to not expect this being a multi-valued element.

 Besides that, everything seemed to work fine though.
-You can control the precendence of theme components by adjusting the order in which they appear in the `theme` setting, so in this case my `jemsugo` components take precedence over everything in `hugo-coder` --- which in this case does not matter at all, as `hugo-coder` doesn't provide any shortcodes.
+You can control the precedence of theme components by adjusting the order in which they appear in the `theme` setting, so in this case my `jemsugo` components take precedence over everything in `hugo-coder` --- which in this case does not matter at all, as `hugo-coder` doesn't provide any shortcodes.
 If there was a `videofig` shortcode in Coder though, it would be ovewritten by my own.

 To update your `git` submodules, you can run `git submodule update --rebase --remote`.
 Which is something that I did quite a lot, because once I externalized my shortcodes, I'd have to push the shortcode repository to GitHub and pull it from my blog's repository locally every time I wanted to preview some changes.